$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Manipulating the nature of transitions

 Beyond the Ashkin-Teller point we find that the transition is chiral for an extended interval.
-In Fig.\ref{fig: phase diagrams t_p 0 and 2}(c) we provide an example of $|q/\pi-1/2|\times \xi$ scaling to a finite-value at the transition.
-Further away from the Ashkin-Teller point we see a signature of the floating phase with a clear divergence of $|q/\pi-1/2|\times \xi$ for $\delta=50$, presented in Fig.\ref{fig: phase diagrams t_p 0 and 2}(d).
-Note that in this case the finite-size effect is opposite to the one we observed for the chiral transition in Fig.\ref{fig: t'=1 direct transition data} (i).
+In Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(c) we provide an example of $|q/\pi-1/2|\times \xi$ scaling to a finite-value at the transition.
+Further away from the Ashkin-Teller point, $\delta=50$ to be precise, we see a signature of a floating phase with a clear divergence of $|q/\pi-1/2|\times \xi$, as presented in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(d).
+Note that in this case the finite-size effect is opposite to the one we observed for the chiral transition in Fig.\ref{fig: t'=1 direct transition data} (i) - $|q/\pi-1/2|\times \xi$ divergence becomes more apparent under increasing system size.

 According to our data the floating phase opens up between $\delta=10$ and $\delta=20$, implying that the chiral transition for $t^\prime=0$ is shorter than the one for $t^\prime=1$ (though it is still remarkably extended).
 This observation fully agrees with the theory prediction that if the Ashkin-Teller conformal point becomes closer to the point with $\nu\approx0.8$ where it crosses the Lifshitz line, the interval of the chiral transition shortens \cite{nyckeesCommensurateincommensurateTransitionChiral2022,luscherCriticalPropertiesQuantum2023}.